YuxinYin0906/p8105_final_project/EDA.md

 In the dataset for 2013, there are 19 columns and 72734 rows.
 In the dataset for 2017, there are 19 columns and 4785 rows.

+There are 16 different carriers flying out of NYC airports.
+NYC has 3 different airports.
+There are 104 different destination locations to which flights fly out of NYC airports.

+TBC…

 # Weather